 We are education professionals who are deeply invested in social justice.
 We are committed to building learning and community spaces that embrace equity work.
 We provide customized support and wrap around services allowing leaders to cultivate equity practices that honor diverse ways of knowing- students, families, staff and community.

-Ronnie was born and raised on the South end of Tacoma, Washington.
-He is Black, Indigenous (Cheroenhaka Nottoway), and German, while he acknowledges his cultural and ethnic roots, he identifies as a Black cisgender, straight man.
-Preferred pronouns are he, him, and his.
-Growing up he qualified for free lunch.
+Ronnie was raised on the South end of Tacoma.
+He is Black, Cheroenhaka Nottoway, and German, while he acknowledges his ancestral and ethnic roots, he identifies as a Black cisgender, straight man.
+Preferred pronouns are he and him.
+Ronnie grew up in economic poverty, yet was raised up in cultural wealth.
 He was a first-generation college student and the first person in his family to earn a doctorate degree and work in Higher Education.
-Before moving to Higher Education, Ronnie spent 11 years serving, mentoring, learning, and teaching English and Leadership at his alma mater, Mount Tahoma High School, as well as 1 year at Hunt Middle School in Tacoma.
-After leaving Secondary Education, he transitioned to Tacoma Community College, where he served as Professor for the Fresh Start program for a year.
-He was recently called to return to his home community and will continue to learn and serve in Tacoma Public Schools with The Whole Child Initiative (TWCI) team after spending 3 years as an Assistant Professor of Education and champion for Equity, Inclusion, and Healing throughout campus at Saint Martin’s University in Lacey, Washington.
+Before moving to Higher Education, Ronnie spent 11 years serving, learning, and teaching English and Leadership at his alma mater, Mount Tahoma High School, after spending 1 year mentoring and tutoring at Hunt Middle School in Tacoma.
+After leaving Secondary Education, he transitioned to Tacoma Community College, where he served as Professor for the Fresh Start program.
+Ronnie recently heeded the call to return to his home community to continue learning and serving in Tacoma Public Schools as a part of the Whole Child team after finishing up 4 years learning, researching, and educating as an Assistant Professor of Education and champion of Anti-Racist Education, Equity, Inclusion, and Healing at Saint Martin’s University in Lacey, Washington.
 Ronnie earned his doctorate degree in Educational Leadership from Concordia University-Portland, master’s degree in Education with endorsements Secondary Language Arts and Elementary Education from Pacific Lutheran University, and bachelor’s degree in English with an emphasis in Creative Writing from Western Washington University.
+Ronnie has more than 20 years experience working side by side with youth, families, and community.

 "My educational degrees do not define me, but rather I define them." -Dr. Gordon